-Have you always wanted to build a wine cellar in your home?
+Have you always wanted to know how to build a wine cellar in your home?
 Maybe convert a closet or a little niche under the stairs?
 We can help with everything you need – big or small – to build your dream wine cellar in any size space.

 There are basically two types of wine cellars

 - Passive Wine Cellar – no environmental temperature or humidity control

 - Active Wine Cellar – active environmental control of temperature and humidity

 Ideal Wine Cellar Conditions & Requirements